 After you leave Horton Bridge it is not long before you begin to see the

-outskirts of the large town of Devizes.
+outskirts of Devizes.
 Despite the roar of traffic on the way to Bath and Bristol Devizes still

 manages to retain an atmosphere of an old market town, which it was for many hundreds of years, long before the canal was built.